Uptown Charlotte: First Ward

-First Ward lies directly to the east of the intersection of Trade and Tryon.
+The first ward lies directly to the east of the intersection of Trade and Tryon.
 It is that quadrant bounded by North Tryon on the northwest and East Trade on the southwest.

-Once considered one of the most dangerous areas in Charlotte, the first ward has become one of the more desirable because of gentrification under a HUD HOPE VI grants with many new developments are under construction.
+Once considered one of the most dangerous areas in Charlotte, the first ward has become one of the more desirable because of gentrification under a HUD HOPE VI grants with many new developments under construction.
 The award-winning Center City Building which houses the uptown campus of the University of North Carolina at Charlotte is in the first ward.
 The Center City Building is 11 stories and was completed in 2011. it includes 25 state of the art classrooms, design studios, meeting space, and performance spaces.
 The urban village includes a 4 acre park, which was completed in December 2015, 4600000 sqft of office space, 1,182 residential units, 250 hotel rooms, and 192000 sqft of retail space.
-Current attractions include the Main Library, the Spirit Square portion of the North Carolina Blumenthal Performing Arts Center, ImaginOn Children's Learning Center, Levine Museum of the New South, the Spectrum Center (home of the Charlotte Hornets).
+Current attractions include the Main Library, the Spirit Square portion of the North Carolina Blumenthal Performing Arts Center, ImaginOn Children's Learning Center, Levine Museum of the New South, and Spectrum Center (home of the Charlotte Hornets).